Kids Health First is closely monitoring COVID-19 updates from the leading authorities across the globe, including:

 New CPT Code Approved for Use During Pandemic: Though Implementation is Pending—Last week we told you about this new code, 99072, which can be reported for additional supplies, materials, and preparation time required and provided by the physician over and above those usually included in an office visit, when performed during a nationally declared public health emergency.
 However, CMS has not issued a Final Rule on this code, and at this point, payers vary widely in how they are treating the code.
 Click here for more information.

-New Provider Relief Funding Phase 3: General Distribution – The U.S. Department of Health and Human Services (HHS) announced a next phase of provider relief funding.
+New Provider Relief Funding Phase 3: General Distribution – The U.S. Department of Health and Human Services (HHS) announced the next phase of provider relief funding.
 It will distribute $20 billion to pediatricians and other providers who have experienced lost revenue and increased expenses due to COVID-19.
 Providers can apply from October 5 to November 6.
 More information can be found via this press release.

 10.28.20– Ransomware Activity Targeting the Healthcare and Public Health Sector